GiggleLiu/ScientificComputingForPhysicists/docs/src/chap1/terminal.md

 ## Linux operating system

-Using Linux is the most straight-forward way to get a terminal.
+Using Linux or macOS is the most straight-forward way to get a terminal.
 Just like Windows, IOS, and macOS, Linux is an operating system.
 In fact, Android, one of the most popular platforms on the planet, is powered by the Linux operating system.
 It is free to use, [open source](https://opensource.com/resources/what-open-source), widely used on clusters and good at automating your works.
 Linux kernel and Linux distribution are different concepts.
 - The **Linux kernel** is started by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) in 1991.
 - A **Linux distribution** is an [operating system](https://en.wikipedia.org/wiki/Operating_system) made from a software collection that includes the [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel) and, often, a [package management system](https://en.wikipedia.org/wiki/Package_management_system).